 - One of the parties did not have the capability to engage in sexual intercourse;

 - One of the parties is still a minor and does not have the approval from his/her parents;

 - The marriage is prohibited.
 Prohibited marriages include: a marriage entered into while still married to someone else; a marriage between family members (i.e. brother and sister or an uncle and niece);

 - If one of the parties could not consent to the marriage or if there was fraud or duress, then you have to file your Petition within 90 days after learning of the condition.

 - If one of the parties did not have the ability to engage in sexual intercourse, then the Petition must be filed within one year of learning of the condition;

 - If one of the parties was a minor, then the Petition must be filed prior to the minor becoming an adult (18).

-If you are in need of an annulment, contact the family law attorneys at The Taradash Group, P.C.
+If you are in need of an annulment, contact the family law attorneys at Taradash Given, P.C.
 They have the skills, knowledge and resources to help you through any family law issue you have.
-The Taradash Group, P.C. serves clients in the greater Chicago land area as well as Lake, Will and DuPage Counties.
+Taradash Given, P.C. serves clients in the greater Chicago land area as well as Lake, Will and DuPage Counties.
 Call us at (312) 775-1020 or contact us online.